turbek/codecool-proj/project.md

-# Event handling in Javascript
+# Event handling in JavaScript

 ## Story - GDPR Compliance

 > EU laws require every website to be transparent about their use of cookies.
-GDPR (General Data Protection Regulation) states that a website owner is required to get concent from the users to use cookies/tracking codes on their website.
+GDPR (General Data Protection Regulation) states that a website owner is required to get consent from the users to use cookies/tracking codes on their website.

-> The coffee break took a little longer than expected, so your website builder collegue already threw some guidelines together.
+> The coffee break took a little longer than expected, so your site builder colleague already threw some guidelines together.
 You only have to provide business logic for your tasks

-**Your job as a developer is to make your company's website GDPR compliant.**
+**Your job as a developer is to make your company's website GDPR-compliant.**

 ## What you are going learn